—John F. Wade, c.1743, O Come All Ye Faithful

 “Now, look, Chip!
 I obviously am not satisfied with that draft, so please respect that and don’t read it.”
 Charles makes a feeble grab for the manuscript, but Chip holds him off easily with a massive forearm while running his eyes over the first page.

 “Too late, Chuck, I’ve already read page one.”
-Chip is a prodigious speed reader, often devouring three or four books a week despite his overloaded schedule as the pastor of the Haitian United Methodist church across the street.
+Chip is a prodigious speed reader, often devouring three or four books a week despite his overloaded schedule as the pastor of the Haitian United Methodist church.

 Charles sits in a straight-backed chair across from the couch and fumes.
 He knows it’s futile to try to stop Chip now, and he’s slowly becoming embarrassed that his friend is reading his substandard work.
 A red flush is beginning to spread outward from the vicinity of his Adam’s apple.